How to Write a Formal Email [TEMPLATES]

 Yesware can help your team better manage email with email templates that live in your inbox.

-With email templates, you can save your top-performing emails in a template library that’s inside of your inbox.
-These templates personalize in seconds with fill-in-the-blanks or dropdown options.
+With email templates, you can save your top-performing emails in a template library that lives inside your inbox.
+You can personalize these templates in seconds with fill-in-the-blanks or dropdown options.

-You can send personalized templates to various users at once using campaigns.
+You can also send personalized templates to various users at once using campaigns.

-Get expert sales tips straight to your inbox to win more deals
+Get sales tips and strategies delivered straight to your inbox.

 Related Articles